BerensRWU/Complex_YOLO/README.md

 ```
 python main.py --estimate_bb --evaluate
 ```
-## Colab
-If you want to use colab you click on "main.ipynb" and then on "open in colab".
-After you locked in your google account, you have to upload the scripts to the  files in the notebook.
-Because of the size the Astyx data should be uploaded to your drive and change in utils->config->root_dir to "drive/My Drive/dataset" or wherever you saved the dataset.
-Instead of flags we can specify in the fourth cell what we want to do.

 # Astyx HiRes
 The Astyx HiRes is a dataset from Astyx for object detection for autonomous driving.
 Astyx has a sensor setup consisting of camera, LiDAR, RADAR.
 Additional information can be found here: [Dataset Paper](https://www.astyx.com/fileadmin/redakteur/dokumente/Automotive_Radar_Dataset_for_Deep_learning_Based_3D_Object_Detection.PDF) and [Specification](https://www.astyx.com/fileadmin/redakteur/dokumente/Astyx_Dataset_HiRes2019_specification.pdf)